mintapi/mintapi/README.md

-As of v2.0, the `mfa_method` parameter is only required if your login flow presents you with the option to select which Multifactor Authentication Method you wish to use, typically as a result of your account configured to accept different methods.
+As of v2.0, the `mfa_method` parameter is only required if your login flow presents you with the option to select which Multifactor Authentication Method you wish to use, typically as a result of your account configured to accept multiple methods.
 Prior to v2.0, `mfa_method` was always required.

-### Option 1: TOTP
+#### Option 1: TOTP
 Set `mfa_method` to `soft-token`.

 Set `mfa_token` as follows: